NNPDF/nnpdf/doc/sphinx/source/vp/customplots.rst

-Note that both of these come at the cost of risking future breakage to a somewhat  as we don't guarantee any sort of stability on the internal interfaces.
+Note that both of these come at the cost of risking future breakage somewhat  as we don't guarantee any sort of stability on the internal interfaces.